 Nature.
-The award consists of $3,000 and a plaque.
+The award consists of $1,500 and a cut crystal plaque.
 The award will be presented no more than biennially at the Fall executive committee dinner in even-numbered years.
 Travel expenses to attend the national meeting will also be provided.

 Establishment.
 The award was established in 1994 with financial help from the Bayer Corporation's Pharmaceutical Division, located in West Haven, CT, and Bayer's Polymer and Materials Divisions, located in Pittsburgh, PA.
 In 2007, The award was endowed by the Midwest Pharmaceutical Process Chemistry Consortium with a supporting contribution from the Division of Organic Chemistry.
 The winner of this award and of the Leete Award are the only two awards actually selected by the Organic Division.